Classic Chocolate Truffles

 Of course!

-I just happen to think that cocoa powder looks fancy and is easy to find.
+I think that cocoa powder looks fancy and is easy to find.

 However, there are lots of other things you can use!